Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Convert-MsolDomainToStandard.md

 ```

 ### -PasswordFile
-The file where converted users' user names and temporary passwords will be recorded.
+Specifies the file where converted users' user names and temporary passwords are recorded.

 ```yaml
 Type: String